theHostileNegotiator/KWBandage/PatchNotes.md

 	* Swapped VoiceDie Audio Event in FX, removed Generic Voice Die as it was redundant
 7. Voice Move Attack
 	* Unit will now use Voice Move Attack Audio Event when targetting a unit outside of it's range, requiring it to move.
+8. Unit has Muzzle Flash FX for Machinegun modules that is not used
+	* Restore Muzzle Flash by unhiding the bone in the animations
+9. Turret Bones that are assigned to Turret Key should not be used twice which is what happens with the Flame Thrower and Tiberium Goo weapon
+	* Until there is new art for the Tiberium Thrower module, have the weapon be part of the same turret as the Flame Thrower
+		* This allows the turrets to properly rotate against targets
+10. The Rage Module electric effects were likely to only be shown when the Ability is used instead of all the time as suggested in Animation States
+	* Have the electric effect mesh hidden in all animation states except the Special Ability one.
 #### Vertigo Bomber
 1. Stealth Model uses it's own Skeleton instead of the standard version, despite sharing animations
 	* Changed Container and Mesh to refer to the standard version like the Stealth Tank